meta-llama/llama-recipes/recipes/finetuning/README.md

 ## 1. **Parameter Efficient Model Fine-Tuning**
  This helps make the fine-tuning process more affordable even on 1 consumer grade GPU.
 These methods enable us to keep the whole model frozen and to just add tiny learnable parameters/ layers into the model.
 In this way, we just train a very tiny portion of the parameters.
-The most famous method in this category is [LORA](https://arxiv.org/pdf/2106.09685.pdf), LLaMA Adapter and Prefix-tuning.
+The most famous method in this category is [LORA](https://arxiv.org/pdf/2106.09685.pdf), Llama Adapter and Prefix-tuning.

 These methods will address three aspects: